beele/homebridge-unifi-protect-camera-motion/README.md

 ## Tested with:

 - Raspberry Pi 3B with Node 11.15.0 as Homebridge host
-- Raspberry Pi 4B 4GB with Node 12.14.0 as Homebridge host
+- Raspberry Pi 4B 4 GiB with Node 12.14.0 as Homebridge host
 - Macbook Pro with Node 12.18.0 as Homebridge host
 - Windows 10 with Node 12.13.0 as Homebridge host
 - Ubiquiti UniFi CloudKey Gen2 Plus - Cloud Key with Unifi Protect functionality